The Glow Pt. 2: Legacy

 Retrospective reviews of The Glow Pt.
 2 have expressed stronger general critical acclaim for the album.
 It has since become a cult classic, ranking as one of Elverum's most critically acclaimed and popular albums; considered by many to be his best work and one of the best lo-fi albums.
 However the album's status as "Elverum's masterpiece" has in later years been questioned.
 According to First Order Historians, the release of The Glow Pt.
-2 "created a title wave of buzz in the indie community".
+2 "created a tidal wave of buzz in the indie community".
 Konstantinos Pappis of Our Culture Mag described the album as "seminal", while Daniel Mescher called it a "widely regarded indie pop classic".
 Grayson Haver Currin from Bandcamp viewed The Glow Pt.
 2, as an important release in Elverum's career, stating that it "began to make the Microphones an indie rock commodity".
 Aquarium Drunkard, and Thomas Britt of PopMatters also saw the album as important for Elverum's career, viewing it as the culmination of his work as part of the Microphones, with Britt writing that "The introspective lyrics and rough, yet complex, sonic textures of Phil Elverum's Microphones output reached an unparalleled peak with The Glow Pt.
 2."
 On a similar note, Aquarium Drunkard calling it a "blueprint for multiple artists".

 American rapper Lil Peep sampled the songs "(Something)", "Headless Horseman" and "I'll Not Contain You".
 Canadian record producer Ryan Hemsworth sampled "Instrumental" in a mash-up with Three Six Mafia’s "Late Nite Tip" (1996).
 American electronic pop duo Sylvan Esso's song "The Glow" (2017) is centered around The Glow Pt.
 2, which was one of the first albums that lead singer Amelia Meath "really loved".
 American singer-songwriter Kevin Morby's third studio album Singing Saw (2016) was inspired by The Glow Pt.
 2, taking inspiration from the title track in particular.
 Fellow singer-songwriter David Longstreth cited it as one of the best albums of the 2000s.
 American musician Jack Tatum of Wild Nothing noted that the album "challenged my whole notion of what recorded music was supposed to be", with him calling it one of his favourite albums and "The Moon" his favourite song.